 Thanks to Food Cart USA for agreeing to my crazy idea and making it a reality.
 Andy, you’re the man!

 Thanks to everyone who would get excited when we would announce who was gonna be next.
 And who showed up to eat and made us look like the most popular kid in school.

-Special Thanks to my cousin Chunktronics, the real workhorse behind the truck who made sure I didn’t lose my mind on some nights.
-And to my dad for driving Baby (the BEASTmobile’s nickname) on one of the nights.
+Special Thanks to my cousin Chunktronics, the real workhorse behind the truck who ensured I didn’t lose my mind on some nights.
+And to my Pops for driving Baby (the BEASTmobile’s nickname) on one of the nights.